agoragames/tassadar/README.md

 # Tassadar

-Starcraft 2 replay parser written in pure-Ruby.
+A fast Starcraft 2 replay parser written in pure Ruby... now with JRuby support!
+See below for performance comparison.

+## Tested under..

+* ruby-1.9.3-p194
+* jruby-1.7.0
+* jruby-1.7.2

+*Not compatible with jruby-1.6.*

 ## Installation